Healthy Choices FAQ

 Are there on-site screening appointments available in the evenings and on weekends?

-Evening and weekend appointments are not offered at this time.
-On site screenings take place March 11-15 2013 a.
-Check here for a full schedule or to make an appointment
+On campus screenings take place February 6 -14 2013.
+Check here (Priorityhealth.com ink) for a full schedule or to make an appointment.

 I recently went to my health care provider and had my height, weight, blood pressure, and cholesterol checked, can I use those values?

 Maybe.
-If you had your height, weight, blood pressure, total cholesterol and HDL cholesterol tested between December 23, 2012 and December 31, 2013 you can have your provider complete the UMR verification form and fax it to UMR to qualify for your biometric screen component.
-To learn more click here.
+If you had your height, weight, blood pressure, total cholesterol and HDL cholesterol tested between October 1, 2013- May 31, 2013 you can have your provider complete the Priority Health

 What is the Active Management Component?

-If a risk factor for a health condition or behavior is identified after completion of the biometric screen and online health risk assessment, faculty and staff members have the opportunity to follow up with a UMR health coach.
-The UMR coach determines with the faculty or staff member that they are successfully managing their health condition.
-Conversations with one’s own health care professional are encouraged in combination with the health coach and member.
-Faculty or staff who present no risk factors as recognized by UMR Health and Wellness and Wellness Inc. demonstrate active management because they present no risk factors effectively managing their health.
+If a risk factor for a health condition or behavior is identified after completion of the biometric screen and online health risk assessment, faculty and staff members have the opportunity to follow up with a Priority Health health coach.
+The Priority Health coach partners to successfully manage their health condition.
+Conversations with one’s own health care professional are encouraged.

-Once your online health risk assessment and biometric screen are complete,
+Once your online health assessment and biometric screen are complete,

-- If you are already managing a health condition with your own health care professional, you can submit the Physician Attestation Form to UMR to qualify for ‘Active Management’ with your own health care professional.
+2. If you are already managing a health condition with your own health care professional, you can submit the Physician Attestation Form to Priority Health to qualify for ‘Active Management’ with your own health care professional.

 If no risk or low risk is presented: